javeriaj79/Machine-Learning-Heart-Disease-Prediction/README.md

 - Feature scaling is performed using `StandardScaler` for normalization.

 ## Model Training and Evaluation :
-A function `train_evaluate_and_plot` is defined to train each model, calculate training and testing accuracy, and plot the confusion matrix.
+A function `train_evaluate_and_plot` is defined to train each model.
 The following models are evaluated:
 - Logistic Regression
 - Naive Bayes
 - K-Nearest Neighbors (KNN)